What do I need to use RCC?

 Can I have a private conversation with the captioner?

-Commentary and discussion directly with the captioner that is not a part of the call should be avoided.
-Your captioner is there to capture the dialogue and deliver it to you in realtime.
+Commentary and discussion directly with the captioner unrelated to the event (conference call, video meeting or webinar) should be avoided.
+The captioner is there to capture the dialogue in real-time.

-The settings feature from the captioning screen allows the ability to change the following:
+The settings on the captioning screen allows you to change:

 - New Text

 The Delay feature controls how long it takes for new text to appear in the real-time streaming display.
 Higher intervals will display larger blocks of text at a slower rate, while lower intervals display smaller blocks of text at a faster rate.